News and Stories

 I didn't mind.
 I just wanted him to have fun and realize he COULD do anything he wanted.

-Still, eventually some how we were tied at 9 (game to 11) and I was serving.
+Still, somehow we were tied at 9 (game to 11) and I was serving.

 On the first serve, we volleyed for a few seconds, when one of the other guys popped a lob up to Alex.